06 May Staff Shortage amid COVID-19 Causes Occupational Hazard to Maritime Stakeholders

 Transporters are the next big business community that’s affected due to lockdown.
 In several places, truckers went on a strike to allow them to take essentials to seaports and airports.
 After so many requests, finally, governments have relaxed and has given permission to truck movement both within and outside a specific region.
 Anyhow, so far due to delay in freight arrival at the respective ports, the movement has been badly hit.
 The countries which require essentials and medical supplies are running short of resources.
 Regularizing freight movement is very much essential at this point in time.

 Container Freight Stations as well see a major fall in their operations.
 While some of them handle cold-chain and hazardous particles in their warehouse, due to non-movement they could be subject to rotting.
 Otherwise, in case of hazardous particles, their reactions to being stored in a place for a longer period need to be seen.
 Due to staff shortage, there is no one to check the condition of these freight.
 Therefore, post lockdown period might account for more losses to the Container Freight Stations than before.

-The root cause for all these problems are lack of digitization.
-If all maritime stakeholders had taken digitization seriously and implemented in their organization, there will be no question of occupational hazard at this juncture.
+The root cause for all these problems are lack of digitisation.
+If all maritime stakeholders had taken digitisation seriously and implemented in their organisation, there will be no question of occupational hazard at this juncture.
 Employees can still operate from home with the utmost efficiency.
 Read something on the perks of using e-DO service specifically crafted for the maritime stakeholders.